jsalignon/pasta/README.md

 ## Quick start

-GEO datasets with the label "Analyze with GEO2R" can be downloaded and preprocessed for age prediction in a single command.
+GEO human datasets with the label "Analyze with GEO2R" can be downloaded and preprocessed for age prediction in a single command.
 Here is an example for [GSE149694](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149694) (an RNA-Seq reprogramming timecourse):
 ``` r
 library(pasta)
 library(data.table)